-On most social media platforms like Facebook and Twitter you’ll be using UTM tags added on to your URL to allow Google Analytics to identify the source of the link.
+On most social media platforms like Facebook and Twitter, you’ll be using UTM tags added to your URL to allow Google Analytics to identify the source of the link.
 This will tell you whether it came from a FB page post, an ad post, a mailing list blast, or anything else for which you build UTM tags.

 Instagram doesn’t need all that.
 It’s useful if you’re doing sponsored posts for sure, but for organic (not paid for) Instagram metrics there is only one source—your link in your bio.

 You’ll also probably want to have a Facebook Pixel set up on your whole website for remarketing purposes in case you ever decide to run Facebook ads at a later date.

 If you’re not familiar with these, here are some quick definitions:

 - Remarketing is where you basically target ads or posts to a group of people who have already been exposed to your brand, site, or other platforms.